dmahugh/github/gitinfo.md

         permission, privacy, repositories_url, slug, url
 ##teamsget(org, fields):

     Get team info for a specified organization.
+Called by teams() to
+    aggregate team information for multiple organizations.

     1st parameter = organization ID
     2nd parameter = list of fields to be returned